 BMSM has been involved in welfare activities ever since its inception in 1962.
 In particular, the Ladies Section was very much committed to helping the poor and needy.
 Its annual visit to Leprosy Home in Sg Buloh has been going on till today.

 By 1997, it was felt that there was a need to organize welfare activities in a much more organized manner, with some degree of autonomy, and to involve a wider segment of devotees, hence the Welfare Section was formed in April 1997.
 Bro.
-Wong On was elected as its first Chairman.
-The current Chairman is Ooi Soon Kok while Lim Choon Line served as secretary.
+Wong Ong was elected as its first Chairman.

 Annually, the welfare section spent about RM14,000 to RM18,000 to help the poor and sickly.